-Out of the 85+ individual cannabinoids found in marijuana, only one of them produces powerful, intoxicating, psychoactive effects.
-Our good pal THC.
+Out of the 113+ individual cannabinoids found in marijuana, only one of them produces powerful, intoxicating, psychoactive effects: our good pal THC.
 But why?

 It’s simple: shape.

-THC just happens to have the right molecular structure to fit into special binding sites on cells throughout the body.
-These specific sections are now known to be parts of a larger, endocannabinoid system.
+THC just happens to have the right molecular structure to fit into particular landing sites on cells throughout the body, called cannabinoid receptors.

-Though THC was first isolated in 1964, it wasn’t until 1988 that Dr. Allyn Howlett of Wake Forest University uncovered the binding sites for THC in the human brain.
-What she discovered was nothing short of revolutionary: THC was attaching itself to special cell sites in the hippocampus (responsible for memory), the frontal cortex (where we think), and the cerebellum (responsible for movement).
+THC was first isolated in 1964, but it wasn’t until 1988 that Dr. Allyn Howlett of Wake Forest University uncovered the binding sites for THC in the human brain.
+What she discovered was nothing short of revolutionary: THC was attaching itself to specific cell sites in the hippocampus (responsible for memory), the frontal cortex (where we think), and the cerebellum (responsible for movement).

 These cell sites are called cannabinoid receptors, and each acts as a part of the endocannabinoid system (ECS).
 The ECS is a cell receptor network that regulates a variety of bodily functions.
 It helps maintain homeostasis, which is a long word for optimal balance or harmony.

-This receptor network sends and receives signals that facilitate larger, more complicated chemical reactions.
-Certain cannabinoid receptors are most highly concentrated in the central nervous system.
+This receptor network sends and receives signals that facilitate more substantial and complicated chemical reactions.
+Certain cannabinoid receptors are highly concentrated in the central nervous system.
 However, these cell sites can actually be found all through the body.
 There are plenty in our digestive tract, our skin, and even in our reproductive organs.

-As smoothly as keys fit into a lock, THC binds to cannabinoid receptor and ignites a series of chemical reactions.
-This causes changes in your brain and body.
+As smoothly as keys fit into a lock, THC binds to the cannabinoid receptor and ignites a series of chemical reactions that causes changes in your brain and body.

 In a way, THC is similar to trying on a new pair of glasses.
-It causes you to see and experience things in a different way.
+It causes you to see and experience things differently.